soasis/text/documentation/source/definitions.rst

 		Converting from a stream of input, typically code points, to a stream of output, typically code units.
 The output may be less suitable for general interchange or consumption, or is in a specific interchange format for the interoperation.
 Frequently, this library expects and works with the goal that any decoding process is producing :term:`unicode code points <unicode code point>` or :term:`unicode scalar values <unicode scalar value>` from some set of :term:`code units <code unit>`.

 	decode
 		Converting from a stream of input, typically code units, to a stream of output, typically code points.
-The output is generally in a form that is more widely consummable or easier to process than when it started.
+The output is generally in a form that is more widely consumable or easier to process than when it started.
 Frequently, this library expects and works with the goal that any decoding process is producing :term:`unicode code points <unicode code point>` or :term:`unicode scalar values <unicode scalar value>` from some set of :term:`code units <code unit>`.

 	transcode
 		Converting from one form of encoded information to another form of encoded information.
 In the context of this library, it means going from an input in one :term:`encoding <encoding>`'s code units to an output of another encoding's code units.
 Typically, this is done by invoking the :term:`decode <decode>` of the original encoding to reach a common interchange format (such as :term:`unicode code points <unicode code point>`) before taking that intermediate output and piping it through the :term:`encode <encode>` step of the other encoding.
 Different transcode operations may not need to go through a common interchange, and may transcode "directly", as a way to improve space utilization, time spent, or both.